Department of Administrative Services

 • Leverage existing plans, initiatives and resources to build a shared commitment to climate action across county departments, community partners and the general public

-The planning process will be led by clean energy consultants Energetics and Milwaukee County's Sustainability Task Force, with support from the Office of Sustainability.
-Other stakeholders may include but are not limited to county elected officials, administrators, and staff, as well as residents, businesses and community members.
+The planning process will be coordinated by Milwaukee County's Office of Sustainability and guided by the Sustainability Task Force.
+Other stakeholders include but are not limited to Milwaukee County elected officials, administrators, and staff, as well as residents, businesses and community members.

 Planning Timeline